btrettel/plint/README.md

 > Examiners should note that Office policy is not to employ *per se* rules to make technical rejections.
 Examples of claim language which have been held to be indefinite set forth in [MPEP 2173.05(d)](https://www.uspto.gov/web/offices/pac/mpep/s2173.html#d0e218251) are fact specific and should not be applied as *per se* rules.

-Warnings produced by plint are *potential* rejections or objections.
+Warnings produced by plint are *possible* rejections or objections.
 Each should be carefully checked as many warnings will not be valid rejections or objections.
 As stated above, by default plint is nitpicky, so likely most of the warnings will not be valid rejections or objections.

 ### Windows